prabhavrao23/huffman-project/readme.md

 ## **Project Overview**

-I made this project to compress large documents using a Huffman coding algorithm for text compression and decompression(58% compression rate).
+I made this project to compress large documents using a Huffman coding algorithm for text compression and decompression.
 It uses a C++ backend that handles the core compression logic, and a frontend built with Python Flask.

 The Huffman coding algorithm is a widely used lossless data compression technique.
 This project shows its practical use for compressing and decompressing various text-based files, including plain text (.txt) and PDF documents (treated as binary streams).